risooonho/ue4-ssc/README.md

 * Establish naming conventions for c++ files
 * Implement automated Testing
 * Create a Wiki
+* Update the plugin to the newest UE4-version

 Ongoing: Update Example Map and Wiki with implemented features